-While damping off can strike seeds and seedlings started outdoors, it most often affects indoor seedlings due to high humidity, poor ventilation, and thickly seeded trays.
+While damping off can strike seeds and seedlings started outdoors, it most often affects indoor seedlings due to high humidity, poor ventilation, and overcrowded seed trays.

 In pre-emergence damping off, fungi infect the seed as it germinates.

-The infection progresses swiftly and the seed decays before a stem ever emerges.
-This is sometimes the cause for thin and patchy stands of seedlings where unviable seeds tend to take the blame.
+If the root is infected soon after it starts to grow, the shoot can rot underground before you ever see it.
+Damping off progresses swiftly and sometimes the seed decays before a stem even emerges.
+This is probable cause for a complete lack of germination, or thin and patchy stands of seedlings where old or unviable seeds tend to take the blame.

 In post-emergence damping off, fungi infect the stem near the soil surface.